 As a rule, the wider the bore, the more powerful the sound.

 On the other hand, the width of the bell affects the richness of the sound.
 Wider bells tend to have a higher frequency range, thus producing crisper, treble-rich tones.
-Most trumpets for beginners have a five-inch bell, which is more than enough for practicing, but might prove insufficient for concerts.
+Most student trumpets, especially the best beginner trumpets, have a five-inch bell, which is more than enough for practicing, but might prove insufficient for concerts.

 B-Flat vs. C Trumpets

 B-flat major (or Bb) is a musical scale commonly utilized in brass and woodwind instruments.
 Most of these instruments on the market – both entry-level and professional – utilize the B-flat major scale.
 They produce a dark, mellow tone that’s become popular in a wide range of musical styles, from jazz to classical music to pop.

 Some trumpets utilize the C major musical scale, which has no flats.
 Known as “C trumpets,” they produce a much flashier, brighter, and higher pitched sound than B-flat models.
 As such, they are used mostly in orchestral music where the trumpet needs to cut through all the other instruments.